British Rail Class 717

-The British Rail Class 717 Desiro City is an electric multiple unit passenger train built by Siemens Mobility, currently operated by Govia Thameslink Railway on its Great Northern Hertford Loop and Welwyn stopping routes.
-Built to replace Class 313 trains on services into Moorgate, a total of 25 six-car units began entering regular service from March 2019.
-The units are similar to the Class 700s (in use with Thameslink) and the Class 707s (in use with Southeastern).
+The British Rail Class 717 Desiro City is an electric multiple unit passenger train built by Siemens Mobility, currently operated by Greater Thameslink Railway on its Great Northern Hertford Loop and Welwyn stopping routes.
+Built to replace trains on services into Moorgate, a total of 25 six-car units began entering regular service from March 2019.
+The units are similar to the s (in use with Thameslink) and the s (in use with Southeastern).